hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 **Watertightness**: IP X4 (water resistant)<br>
 **Max Beam Distance**: 75 meters

-If you don’t like to carry the additional battery pack on your head and prefer a less bulky headlamp then the Tikka XP might be a good choice.
-It also comes with large buttons which allows ease of use.
+If you don’t like to carry the additional battery pack on your head and prefer a less bulky headlamp, then the Tikka XP might be the right choice.
+It also comes with large buttons which allow ease of use.

 The Tikka XP features spot and flood beams.
 There is also the red LEDs which you can use during the night for less eye fatigue and the one-touch boost to quickly access the maximum brightness.

-The Petzl Tikka XP also activates it's reserve mode once batteries are running low.
+The Petzl Tikka XP also activates it’s reserve mode once batteries are running low.
 You can either use 3 AAA NiMH or lithium batteries.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Frei-garage%2Fproduct%2F117717%2Fpetzl-tikka-xp-headlamp" rel="nofollow" class="btn btn-danger" role="button">See the Petzl Tikka XP</a>